Proof-of-Concept Data for CERC-002 in ARDS in 4Q20

 The company initiated the CDG First (Congenital Disorders of Glycosylation Formative Retrospective Study) trial in July 2019 and recently announced its completion.
 The purpose of the CDG FIRST trial was to collect natural history data from patients diagnosed with CDGs along with any treatment-related data whether or not they had been treated with D-galactose, D-mannose, or L-fucose to help guide confirmatory trials.

 We anticipate pivotal trials for CERC-801 and CERC-802 initiating in the fourth quarter of 2020.
 For CERC-801, an estimated 10 patients will be enrolled into a six-month study with the primary endpoint of surrogate biomarkers.
 For CERC-802, an estimated five patients will be enrolled into a three-month study with the primary endpoint of the maintenance of antithrombin III.
-For CERC-803, an IND submission is planned for the fourth quarter of 2020.
-We anticipate approval for -801 and -802 in 2022.
+We anticipate data from the -801 and -802 studies in 2021.
+For CERC-803, IND clearance from the FDA should occur before the end of 2020.

 Potential for Priority Review Voucher